hahayonghuming/VDACs/README.md

 All results will be stored in the `Results` folder.

 ## Training Results
 5 independent experiments are conducted for each algorithm on each map.
-The solid line denotes the medium of the win rate and the shade represent the 25-75% percentile.
+Colored Solid lines denotes the medium of the win rate and shades represent the 25-75% percentile.
 The black dash line represents the win rates of a heurist ai.
 ### 1c3s5z
 ![Image of 1c3s5z](https://github.com/hahayonghuming/VDACs/blob/master/train_results/1c3s5z(1).png)
 ### 3s5z